 • As many as one in 100 citizens is a political prisoner, according to a recent study—and one prison camp, Hwasong, is three times the size of Washington D.C.

-In "Secret State of North Korea," FRONTLINE shines a light on the hidden world of the North Korean people, drawing on undercover footage from inside the country as well as interviews with defectors—including a former top official—who are working to try to chisel away at the regime’s influence.
+In this film, FRONTLINE shines a light on the hidden world of the North Korean people, drawing on undercover footage from inside the country as well as interviews with defectors — including a former top official — who are working to try to chisel away at the regime’s influence.

 There’s Mr. Jeong, the former prison camp inmate who escaped to the South and now smuggles American and South Korean entertainment on DVDs and USBs into the North.
 He tells FRONTLINE his biggest hit so far is the James Bond movie "Skyfall," and says, “Even officials have one or two USBs.”